forestryio/forestry.io/hugo/content/showcase/madebysphere.md

 ---
 title: "Madebysphere"
-description: "Madebysphere is built with Hugo and edited in Forestry"
+description: "Madebysphere website is built with Hugo and edited in Forestry"
 date: "2020-05-01T15:43:29+02:00"
 featured: false
 images: